 Temporal and spatial, landscapes of political and foundational violence contour capillaries and relations of power that are prohibitive and productive, constituting and circumscribing forms of knowledge, subjectivity and governance.
 In the (post)colony in South Asia, apparatuses of majoritarian, (trans)nationalist, and religionized violence and militarization assist in the securitization of nation (toward assimilation, elimination, and annihilation).
-Across conflict zones and spaces of mass violence, violent death and the threat of death, maiming, disappearances, and dispossession function to routinize states of emergency, siege and exception.
+Across conflict zones and spaces of mass violence, violent death and the threat of death, torture, maiming, disappearances, and dispossession function to routinize states of emergency, siege and exception.
 Conflict-based and upheaval-ridden political economies witness the dramatic amplification of social inequities under neoliberal, majoritarian states.
 Violence in conflict and upheaval is disbursed through “extrajudicial” means and those authorized by law and politics.
 Targeted communities and decolonial movements, too, use violence as response.
 Death and social death, prevalent across the culturescape and in the social sub-strata, are memorialized via language and iconography.

 How are archaeologies of violence illustrative of the gendered, racialized and religionized dynamics of minoritization?
 How are the conditions and events of violence gendered and sexualized?
 How do assemblages of racialization and gendering constitute death-bound subjects?
 How is violence used to sustain and re-work the minoritization of an Other?
 What critical practices of mourning, memorialization and the sacred emerge in response to a politics of violence that agentizes multiple relations to justice, struggle, difference and accountability?